Hawaii Vacation Costs for Couples, Families, and Groups

 It’s also important to note that the average tax rate is about 18% on rental homes in Hawaii, so it’s recommended to factor that in when choosing which one to stay at.

 If you’re still undecided on where to stay during your vacation, you can expect a statewide average of about $335 in shelter costs.
+The island modifiers we discussed above are also applicable to vacation rentals.

 Parking and Rental Car Fees